Year Group 6

 Water Bottles & Snacks

-Only children in year five or six who walk to and from school on their own may bring in a mobile phone, however, this should be turned off and placed in a clear plastic bag before they come onto the school site.
-These will be handed in to the class teacher who will keep them locked away until the end of the day.
+Only children in year five or six who walk to and from school on their own may bring in a mobile phone.
+Once on the school premises they must be turned off and be handed in to the class teacher who will keep them locked away until the end of the day.

 Children are not to bring their own pencil case into school from home - all equipment your child requires for their learning will be provided by the school.